 We make a mold (or an impression) of your tooth to fit a temporary crown.
 It protects your tooth until the final, permanent dental crown is ready.
 Temporary crowns may not have the same shape and color as permanent ones.

-After freezing the area, we file down your tooth to make room for the porcelain crown.
+After freezing the area, we reshape your tooth to make room for the porcelain crown.

-Another mold (or impression) is taken of the filed-down tooth and nearby teeth.
+Another mold (or impression) is taken of the reshaped tooth and nearby teeth.
 Then the temporary crown is placed over your tooth and you are sent on your way.